SubashriR-DS/Excel-for-Data-Analysis/Employee Data/README.md

 # Employee Data Analysis in Excel
 This project focuses on analyzing employee data using Excel to answer five key business questions.
-The project includes data summaries,currency conertor , bonus calculations, pivot tables, and visualization in Box plot for find the salary range.
+The project includes data summaries,currency convertor (sell reference lock using function+f4 key, bonus calculations formulas using (IF,IFS), pivot tables, and visualization in Box plot for find the salary range.

 ## Business Questions Addressed